t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Recently the Federal Communications Commission (FCC) {{FCC}} has stated the need for additional regulation of IoT systems.
 FCC identifies this as a missing component, especially for Federal Information Systems (FIS).
 Today, security in the US FIS is regulated according to Federal Information Security Management Act (FISMA).
 From this law, NIST has derived a number of new documents to categorize FIS and determine minimum security requirements for each category.
 These minimum security requirements are specified in NIST SP 800-53r4 {{NIST-SP80053}}.

-Even with strong regulations in place, the question remains as to how such regulations can be applied in practice to non-federal deployments, such as industrial, homes, offices, or smart cities.
-Each of them exhibits unique features, involves very diverse types of users, has different operational requirements, and combines IoT devices from multiple manufacturers.
-Future regulations should therefore consider such diverse deployment scenarios.

 # Challenges for a Secure IoT {#sec5}